wix-incubator/haste/CONTRIBUTING.md

 * `npm run test:watch` Run the tests using interactive watch mode.

 ## The website
-Improving documentation it's an easy and great way to start contributing.
-We are using [docusaurus](http://docusaurus.io) for the website generation.
-Everything inside of the `docs` directory is just markdown files, the website itself is in the `website` directory.
+Improving the documentation is an easy way to start contributing.
+The `docs` directory contains the documentation itself as markdown files, while the website itself is in the `website` directory.

+> We are using [docusaurus](http://docusaurus.io) for the website generation.

 ```bash
 ├── website
 └── docs

 ```
-* `npm run website:start` - Run a development server with the local version of the docs.
+* `npm run website:start` - Run a development server with the local version of the site.
 * `GIT_USER=<GIT_USER> npm run website:publish` - Build and publish your current version to gh-pages.

 ------------